 Mental health and Addiction Programming - Daily Mental Health and Addiction programming that is available to both Residents and the community.

 Early Recovery Independent Living - Post-treatment sober living.
-Early recovery sober living is provided for $595 per month with a portion that may be paid by social services for qualifying residents.
+Early recovery sober living is provided for $520 per month which may be paid by social services for qualifying residents.

 *Both are fully furnished with utilities included.

 The first part of the program supports the individual through the early abstinence stage of their recovery.
 The Residents in Recovery sober living house provides a safe environment for the resident to stabilize and regain some structure in their life.
 The first three months can often be the most difficult and therefore requires a structured and empathetic approach.
 Daily programming that includes Life Skills and Mental Health and Addiction programming that is aimed at providing individuals in early abstinence, with basic information and fun activities to help them get through this stage.

 The second aspect of the program occurs after the individual has completed residential treatment and is looking to reintegrate into the community in a productive manner.
 The Residents in Recovery Early Recovery independent living program builds on what the individual learnt and uncovered in treatment.
 It addresses every aspect of the addict's life and develops an individualized recovery program that is both enjoyable and sustainable.
 The program incorporates existing relationships and encourages the residents to further develop these so they can become life long supports.

 The program has been developed around the four major factors that influence recovery.
 These factors are;